genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 Alternatively, you can click on the name of the last created file, go to Manage and choose File Provenance application.
-The app displays the pipeline and also allows you to run the computation using “Start initialization” button.
+The app displays the pipeline and also allows you to run the computation using "Start initialization" button.
 You’ll learn more about this application later in this section.

 |file_provenance_init|